brian-chau/wsl_setup/README.md

                 ssh-keygen -t ed25519 -C "your_email@example.com"
                 eval "$(ssh-agent -s)"
                 ssh-add ~/.ssh/id_ed25519
-                cat ~/.ssh/id_ed25519.pub
                 ```
+            2. Run `cat ~/.ssh/id_ed25519.pub`
-            2. Copy the result and go to this page: https://github.com/settings/ssh/new
+            3. Copy the result and go to this page: https://github.com/settings/ssh/new
-            3. For "Title," put "Linux".
+            4. For "Title," put "Linux".
-            4. For "Key," paste the copied key.
+            5. For "Key," paste the copied key.
-            5. Click "Add SSH Key"
+            6. Click "Add SSH Key"
-            6. Run `ssh -T git@github.com`, then type "yes"
+            7. Run `ssh -T git@github.com`, then type "yes"

 ## Setting up VSCode
 1. Right-click on the project folder, select `Open in Linux` to open the application in WSL2, then type `code .`